locationtech/rasterframes/pyrasterframes/src/main/python/docs/concepts.md

 A scene (or granule) is a discrete instance of EO @ref:[raster data](concepts.md#raster) with a specific extent (region), date-time, and map projection (or CRS).

+## Band

+A @ref:[scene](concepts.md#scene) frequently defines many different measurements captured a the same date-time, over the same extent, and meant to be processed together.
+These different measurements are referred to as bands.
+The name comes from the varying bandwidths of light and electromagnetic radiation measured in many EO datasets.

 ## Coordinate Reference System (CRS)

 A [coordinate reference system (or spatial reference system)][CRS] is a set of mathematical constructs used to translate locations on the three-dimensional surface of the earth to the two dimensional raster grid.
 A CRS typically accompanies any EO data so it can be precisely located.